oxagast/Franklin/README.md

 Now test the bot by calling it with "Franklin: print me a test message" in channel (do this from a different nick, not Franklin's nick!)

 Fraklin may fail due to heavy load on the API, connection issues, or the like.
 It has primitive recovery methods.
-However, one may reinitialize Fraklin with `script load franklin.pl`.
+However, one may reinitialize Fraklin with `/script load franklin.pl`.

 Sometimes after running `/quit` in irssi, it is necessary to *also* run `pkill irssi` to reap any runaway franklin processes.
 The longer irssi has been running, the more this is an issue.